 - Challenge themselves

 Year 11 and Lower Sixth enrichment focuses on co-curriculum and ‘self-enrichment’, with practical courses and activities, academic non-examined courses, and also some subjects which are available on the curriculum but which pupils do not study as examined courses, and would not otherwise have time to do.
-Options include securing a qualification in coaching and refereeing basketball, then running Perse clubs and matches; first aid; history of art; journalism; photography; TEFL; and young entrepreneurs – there is even an opportunity to learn to fly with our Aero Club!
+Options include securing a qualification in coaching and refereeing basketball, then running Perse clubs and matches; first aid; photography; linguistics; TEFL; and young entrepreneurs – there is even an opportunity to learn to fly with our Aero Club!

 Upper Sixth students all undertake community service, with almost all working with pensioners or with primary school pupils through our primary schools partnership.

 We believe that we have the responsibility to play a full part in the life of the local community, and that such active participation is of equal benefit to us and to our partners.
 Through these links our pupils learn the importance of selfless service, develop a sense of social responsibility and acquire interpersonal skills.

 One group of Perseans works with the more elderly running a “Digistart” course for older people wanting to learn how to use the latest technology, from Skype to online shopping.

 Each fortnight Perse staff and students can be found working with teachers and pupils in one of 17 local primary schools with which we have a partnership.
 Each primary school specifies the kind of support they would like – from one-to-one maths sessions, to stretching their brightest young mathematicians, to helping children for whom English is a second language, teaching French or running a Latin club.